What Does an Accountant Do? A Look Beyond the Ledger

 There are certain connotations many pair with the idea of working as an accountant.
 The mere mention of the word “accounting” in conversation likely triggers images of endless spreadsheets and complex equations, long hours behind a desk during tax season, or the influx of phone calls from loved ones (or even just distant acquaintances) seeking financial advice.

-While many would jump to the conclusion that this is a dull career, accountants would beg to differ.
-They believe accounting is anything but boring!
-Think of it as an opportunity to get a behind-the-scenes look at how an organization functions; a language that allows you to understand the business culture as a whole.
+While many might jump to the conclusion that this is a dull career, accountants would beg to differ!
+In fact, many consider their jobs to be anything but boring, pointing toward the exciting opportunity they have to get a behind-the-scenes look at how an organization functions.
+It’s as if accountants are fluent in a language that allows them to understand the business culture as a whole.

 It may also surprise you to learn that accountants have an array of areas in which they can specialize.
 If you’re intrigued by the industry but not quite ready to commit to a career, you can sleep easy knowing that a career in accounting offers several options.